 Project partners must provide a work space with a computer, telephone and any other tools necessary to complete the project.

-For the 2018 program, the cost to host a scholar is about $6,800.
-Project partners will cover $3,350 and the university will provide about $3,450 to cover the remaining cost.
-These funds are for the scholar’s wages and any mandatory employment costs.
+For the summer 2018 program, the cost to host a scholar was $6,800.
+Project partners provided $3,350 and the university topped up the remaining $3,450.
+These funds covered the scholar's wages and any mandatory employment costs.

 How to Apply